codepath/android_guides/Google-Cloud-Messaging.md

 </manifest>
 ```

 Note we also register the `GcmMessageHandler` as a service and setup the play services meta-data required for push messaging to work.
-Now we just need a web server to keep track of the different device IDs and manage the pushing of messages to different devices.
+Now we just need a web server to keep track of the different device tokens and manage the pushing of messages to different devices.

 ## Step 3: Setup Web Server